Carl H. Shier Farm

 The Carl H. Shier Farmhouse was built around 1900 in Dublin, Ohio, USA, replacing an older house on the property.
-The house is wood framed and L-shaped with gable roofs with slate construction.
+The house is wood-framed and L-shaped with gable roofs and slate construction.
 The same family has owned the property for over 100 years.

-The house itself, the barn and chicken coop, also built around 1900, were all inducted into the National Register of Historic Places on April 11, 1979.
+The house itself, the barn, and the chicken coop, also built around 1900, were all inducted into the National Register of Historic Places on April 11, 1979.

 Future plans

-In 2018, the City of Dublin and Kaufman Development proposed to demolish the structures to create a new residential community to support the planned Innovation District in the area.
+In 2018, the City of Dublin and Kaufman Development proposed demolishing the structures to create a new residential community to support the planned Innovation District in the area.